 UCAN is great because it was made by a great company.
-Go to their website and you will find plenty of science and studies that backs their product.
+Go to their website and you will find plenty of science and studies that back their product.
 This is what ultimately sold me, I was able to trust these people.
 I felt very nutritionally equipped with this electrolyte.
 There were a few downfalls though.
 The first being the aftertaste.
-It wasn’t just a usual after taste, it was one of those stick-to-your-tongue aftertastes.
-I stored these mixtures in two soft flasks that where mounted in my chest pockets.
-With store on your chest, it is inevitable that the mixture will shake a lot.
+It wasn’t just a usual after-taste, it was one of those stick-to-your-tongue aftertastes.
+I stored these mixtures in two soft flasks that were mounted in my chest pockets.
+With storage on your chest, it is inevitable that the mixture will shake a lot.
 Unfortunately, I found that when UCAN is shaken, it begins to foam up.
 This was a problem as I drank the foamy mixture and began to burp.
 Burping while running is never fun.

 Pros: Great nutrition, good company.

 This stuff is THE BEST.
 First off, the taste.
 It’s like a saltier, less sweet, lemon-lime Gatorade.
 It was exactly what I was looking for.
 This powder DID NOT foam up either which was a game-changer.
 The amount of magnesium was impressive.
 In case you were wondering, magnesium helps your body absorb the salt.
 Can I also say the packaging is seriously underrated?
 Instead of being that annoying straw/tube length, it was more like a rectangle.
 These fit perfectly into the shoulder pocket on my RaveRunner® Hydration Pack.
 I have ONE minor complaint.
 When mixing this electrolyte drink while eating Cheez-It’s (my favorite trail snack) I experience an awful taste.
 BUMMER.
 Whatever, I will continue to order this product until it proves me wrong.
 Thanks, LMNT!